FullStackWithLawrence/production-ready-aws-eks/README.md

 # The Most Important Kubernetes Video You'll Ever Watch

-Simple scaffolding to create a production-ready Kubernetes cluster on AWS Elastic Kubernetes Service using Terraform.
+Terraform scaffolding to create a production-ready Kubernetes cluster running inside its own VPC.
+Also installs and configures commonly needed packages including:

+- nginx-ingress-controller
+- cert-manager
+- metrics-server
+- prometheus
+- vertical pod autoscaler (vpa)

 This is the source code for FullStackWithLawrence Youtube Video -- "????".